 The David Frey Community Service for Peace Award

 The Peace and Justice Center established the Service for Peace Award in 1997.
 In 2004, it was renamed the David Frey Community Service for Peace Award in honor of David Frey, a tireless founding member of the center.
-The award honors an individual or group whose actions have contributed, either by direct support of the mission of the Peace and Justice Center, or by making a contribution to the community, to the civic or corporate cause of peace and justice.
+The award honors an individual or group whose actions have contributed, either by direct support of the mission of the Peace and Justice

 2017 Honoree: Hazleton Integration Project

 The Hazleton Integration Project’s mission is to provide educational, cultural and athletic opportunities for economically disadvantaged children.
 Under the guidance of Chicago Cubs Manager and Hazleton native Joe Maddon, HIP operates the Hazleton One Community Center with programming designed to engage children in wholesome activities while fostering trust and respect among all of our region’s ethnic cultures.
-One such project HIP hosted was the Luzerne County Disproportionate Minority Contact Youth and Law Enforcement Forum which brings together youth and law enforcement officers to foster communication, understanding and trust in the community.
-HIP offers classes in Spanish, computers, ESL, GED, citizenship, ballet and jazz, etc. HIP leaders believe that diversity can be a city’s greatest strength and through interacting with different cultural groups they develop a greater understanding of common humanity while learning to appreciate our cultural similarities and differences.
-For their efforts the Hazleton Integration Project was awarded the 2014 Human & Civil Rights Award from the Pennsylvania State Education Association.
+One such project HIP hosted was the Luzerne County Disproportionate Minority Contact Youth and Law Enforcement Forum which brings together youth and law enforcement officers to foster communication, understanding, and trust in the community.
+HIP offers classes in Spanish, computers, ESL, GED, citizenship, ballet, and jazz, etc. HIP leaders believe that diversity can be a city’s greatest strength and through interacting with different cultural groups they develop a greater understanding of common humanity while learning to appreciate our cultural similarities and differences.
+For their efforts, the Hazleton Integration Project was awarded the 2014 Human & Civil Rights Award from the Pennsylvania State Education Association.

 2016: Interfaith Council of Wyoming Valley